 Title of the Working Group and its designation.

-Officers: Chair, [Vice Chair,] Secretary, [Treasurer].
+Officers: Chair, Vice Chair, Secretary, Chief Editor, and Treasurer.

-Members and participants: for each, include name, email address, affiliation, and membership status (e.g., participant, voting member, etc.).
+Members and participants: for each, include name, email address, employer, affiliation, and membership status (e.g., participant, voting member, etc.).

 All Working Group members are required to review their information contained in the roster following each meeting they attend.
 If a Working Group meets only virtually, it shall determine a schedule to check the accuracy of the roster periodically.

 A copy of the Working Group roster shall be supplied to the IEEE Standards Association at least annually by a Working Group officer or designee.
-Due to privacy concerns, the roster shall not be distributed, except to the IEEE-SA staff, IEEE-SA Board of Governors and IEEE-SA Standards Board, unless all Working Group members and participants have submitted their written approval for such distribution.
+Due to privacy concerns, the roster shall not be distributed, except to the IEEE-SA staff, IEEE-SA Board of Governors ,IEEE-SA Standards Board, and the Working Group Sponsor, unless all Working Group members and participants have submitted their written approval for such distribution.

 Working Group Membership Public List